ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 Which solution effectively meets the database administrator's criteria?

 - A. Use an instance from the I3 I/O optimized family and leverage local ephemeral storage to achieve the IOPS requirement.
-- B. Create an Nitro-based Amazon EC2 instance with an Amazon EBS Provisioned IOPS SSD (io1) volume attached.
-Configure the volume to have 64,000 IOPS.
+- ==B. Create an Nitro-based Amazon EC2 instance with an Amazon EBS Provisioned IOPS SSD (io1) volume attached.
+Configure the volume to have 64,000 IOPS.==
 - C. Create and map an Amazon Elastic File System (Amazon EFS) volume to the database instance and use the volume to achieve the required IOPS for the database.
 - D. Provision two volumes and assign 32,000 IOPS to each.
 Create a logical volume at the operating system level that aggregates both volumes to achieve the IOPS requirements.